manddar/manddar.github.io/hosting.md

 taxonomy: business
 ---

-I sell shared hosting space as well with cpanel account with minimal support (only ticket based support available).
+Shared hosting space available with cpanel account with minimal support (only ticket based support available).
 There are 3 plans to start your website.
 Feel free to go through plans and ask me if any help required.

 ## 1GB Plan
 1GB Web space & 10GB Bandwidth